sergiopvilar/sergiovilar.github.io/_posts/2016-12-27-rails-5-development-environment-with-docker.md

 EXPOSE 3000
 ```

-### Building the docker-compose.yml
+## Building the docker-compose.yml

-As described in the comments we'll use a data container to cache our bundler dependencies, for this I'm using the 5mb docker image called `busybox`.
+As described in the comments we'll use a data container to cache our bundler dependencies, for this purpose I'm using the 5mb docker image called `busybox`.

 ```yaml
 #docker-compose.yml